O. K. Harsh

 O. K. Harsh (born 12 September 1952) is an Indian-Australian scholar and academician.

-He is currently an International Academic and Research Advisor at the Brit College of Engineering and Technology in London, United Kingdom, an Advisor at Vikrant University, and Honorary Pro-chancellor at Glocal University, India.
+He is currently an International Academic and Research Advisor at the Brit College of Engineering and Technology London, United Kingdom, an Advisor at Vikrant University, and Honorary Pro-chancellor at Glocal University, India.
 Formerly he has served as a vice-chancellor at Glocal University and Tantia University.

 Early life and education

-He was born on 12 September 1952 in Calcutta.
+He was born on 12 September 1952 in Calcutta but his root belongs to Bikaner.
 Om Kumar Harsh has academic portfolio with four research degrees, in areas such as Semiconductor, Plasma (physics), electrical engineering and Computer science.
-He is an alumni of the University of New England (Australia).
+He is a distinguished alumnus of the University of New England (Australia).

 Career

 O. K. Harsh has served as the Vice-chancellor of Tantia University, Rajasthan.

-He has about 73 publications to his name and these publications have been cited by 341 citations.
+He has about 135 publications to his name and these publications have been cited by hundred of citations.

 Dr Harsh has been invited to lecture and keynote at numerous workshops and seminars in India, Australia and overseas.